animal-tree/Writing-stuff/Stuff18-Proof-overview.md

 Existence $o$ meanwhile, is proven by "I observe, therefore I am."

+However, that does not prove $\Omega$.

-However, that implication, as any, is probabilistic  and itself assumes that we can trust our memories.
+That implication, as any about observable reality beyond the present and moment, is probabilistic and assumes that we can trust our memories.
 Since we do (generally), by definition, we can.

 That includes our memories from which we derive evidence of $Q$.